angelpilled/AngelC/GPT-4/README.md

 **GPT-4 Generated C Tasks**
 This directory's contents are of GPT-4's generated tasks given to me.
 I'll add all the tasks in separate .c files, then proceed to solve them.

-1. Hello, World!
+1. Hello, World!<br>
 Print "Hello, World!" to the console.

-2. User Input
+2. User Input<br>

 Ask the user for their name and greet them.

-3. Basic Arithmetic
+3. Basic Arithmetic<br>

 Take two numbers as input and print their sum, difference, product, quotient, and remainder.

-4. Even or Odd
+4. Even or Odd<br>

 Check if a given number is even or odd.

-5. Factorial
+5. Factorial<br>

 Compute the factorial of a number.

-6. Fibonacci Series
+6. Fibonacci Series<br>

 Print the first n Fibonacci numbers.

-7. Array Operations
+7. Array Operations<br>

 Declare an array, insert values, display them, find the maximum and minimum.

-8. Basic String Manipulation
+8. Basic String Manipulation<br>

 Write a program that takes a string as input and then prints it in reverse.

-9. Temperature Converter
+9. Temperature Converter<br>

 Convert Celsius to Fahrenheit and vice-versa.

-10. Grade Calculator
+10. Grade Calculator<br>

 Take marks of 5 subjects and calculate the average and grade based on the average.

-11. Prime Number
+11. Prime Number<br>

 Check if a given number is prime.

-12. GCD (Greatest Common Divisor)
+12. GCD (Greatest Common Divisor)<br>

 Find the GCD of two numbers.

-13. Bubble Sort
+13. Bubble Sort<br>

 Implement the bubble sort algorithm to sort an array of numbers.

-14. Linear Search
+14. Linear Search<br>

 Implement linear search to find a number in an array.

-15. Basic File Operations
+15. Basic File Operations<br>

 Write a program to write to a file and then read from it.

-16. Pointer Arithmetic
+16. Pointer Arithmetic<br>

 Declare an array and use pointer arithmetic to traverse and print its elements.

-17. Structures
+17. Structures<br>

 Define a structure to store information about a student (e.g., roll number, name, age) and then take details for a few students as input and display them.

-18. Dynamic Memory Allocation
+18. Dynamic Memory Allocation<br>

 Use malloc() and free() to dynamically allocate memory for an array, fill it, and then release the memory.

-19. Command Line Arguments
+19. Command Line Arguments<br>

 Write a program that takes numbers as command line arguments and finds their sum.

-20. Recursive Functions
+20. Recursive Functions<br>

 Implement a recursive function, like computing the nth number in the Fibonacci series.